Spirituality versus Religion: The Perspective of Pierre Teilhard de Chardin

 What is spirituality?

-Spirituality refers to the search for a deeper and more transcendental meaning in life.
+Spirituality refers to the search for a deeper, transcendent meaning in life.
 It is often associated with connection to a higher or divine being, but can also include connection to oneself, to others and to the world around us.
 Spirituality is a personal and subjective journey that involves exploring our own beliefs and values, and finding meaning and purpose in life.

 According to Pierre Teilhard de Chardin, spirituality is about the evolution of human consciousness towards unity.
 He believed that spirituality was a process involving the integration of mind, body and spirit into a unified whole.
 For Teilhard, spirituality is about finding unity in diversity and recognizing that all beings are connected through a common purpose.